veeral-patel/how-to-secure-anything/time-based-security.md

 - Vaults are not 100% secure.
 They can be broken into
 - The purpose of a vault is not to secure something on its own
 - It's to prevent the robbers from stealing what's inside before the police come

+## CH9: The PDR security formula

+- Pt > Dt + Rt
+- The amount of time offered by the prevention controls must exceed the amount of time it takes to detect and respond to the attack